libo-huang/Awesome-Causal-Reinforcement-Learning/README.md

 We detailed a comprehensive survey of CRL in the paper, [**A survey on causal reinforcement learning**](https://ieeexplore.ieee.org/abstract/document/10771589), and particularly list the causal-reinforcement-related works in this repository.

-‼️ We have been continuously updating the latest papers, so the scope of literature covered extends beyond the above survey.

-⁉️ Any new related works are welcome to be added via [pull requests](#clap-contributions-chinese-version).

 If you find the paper useful, please cite with,

 ```bibtex